12 Good Reasons To Test Websites

 2. To check your website displays properly in each major web browser

-Keeping up to date on the latest major web browsers and versions is important, as new browsers are released regularly and other browsers gain in popularity.
-Browsers use different rendering engines from one another that are used to display web pages and the same page can look quite different in 2 different browsers.
+Keeping up to date on the latest major web browsers and versions is important, as new browsers and browser versions are released regularly and other browsers gain in popularity.
+Browsers use different rendering engines from one another that are used to display web pages, they don't all support the same CSS3 properties and so the same page can look different in 2 different browsers.

-A quick check of your website in each major web browser can uncover issues that may be affecting a number of users.
+A test of your website in each major web browser can uncover issues that may be affecting a number of users.
 We've written about browser testing before in our website audits post on breaking down browser compatibility.

 3. To check your website displays properly on each major mobile device

-Mobile web browsing is increasing dramatically.
-It is now a necessity to make sure that your website can at least be viewed correctly on the main mobile devices even if you do not have a dedicated mobile version of your site.
+Mobile web browsing has increased dramatically over the past few years.
+It is a necessity to make sure that your website can be viewed correctly on each of the main mobile devices and operating system versions.

-Having an idea of how your website displays on each major mobile device will determine whether there is more work to do in order to make your site accessible on a mobile.
+Having an idea of how your website displays on each major mobile device will determine whether there is more work to do in order to make your site fully usable on a mobile.

 4. To check that your website complies with web standards